o1y/statamic-starter/README.md

 So why another development environment?
 For me there are two reasons:
 1. I want to use my local development environment in such a way that I don't have to install any dependencies on my system with the exception of Docker :)

-2. I want to use an environment for testing that almost matches my clients remote setup.
+2. I want to use an environment for testing that almost matches the remote environment.
 Many of my customers use Apache web servers on shared hosting environments.
-Laravel Sail uses only the Built-in PHP web server in which it is not possible to test real web server configurations, like modifications to '.htaccess'.
+Laravel Sail uses only the Built-in PHP web server in which it is not possible to test real web server configurations, like modifications to `.htaccess`.

 ## Requirements